kalymos/PsNee/README.md

 -------------------------------------------------------------------

     Choose your hardware!
-    You must uncomment the line that corresponds to your cips.
+    You must uncomment the line that corresponds to your chips.

  2 main branches are available:
   - ATmega based: easy to use, fast and nice features for development